Your doctor will ask about what and

-- Keep track of your symptoms and any leaking of urine with a bladder diary(What is a PDF document?).
+- Keep track of your symptoms and any leaking of urine with a bladder diary.
 This can help you and your doctor find the best treatment for you.

 If you have symptoms of urinary incontinence, don't be embarrassed to tell your doctor.
 Most people can be helped or cured.

 Strengthening your pelvic muscles with Kegel exercises may lower your